-The typical presentation of budgerigar fledging disease is a well-fleshed juvenile, just before fledgling age, with acute onset of lethargy, crop stasis, and death within 24–48 hr.
+The typical presentation of budgerigar fledging disease is a well-fleshed juvenile, just before fledgling age, with acute onset of lethargy, crop stasis, and death within 24–48 hours.
 Other clinical signs are cutaneous hemorrhage, abdominal distention, and feather abnormalities.
-Surviving budgerigars >3 wk old often exhibit feather dystrophy (French molt or feather dusters).
-In other species of psittacines <4 mo old, the infection is also often fatal.
+Surviving budgerigars >3 weeks old often exhibit feather dystrophy (French molt or feather dusters).
+In other species of psittacines <4 months old, the infection is often fatal.
 Older nonbudgerigar psittacines may have subclinical disease or hemorrhages and coagulopathies.
-Prevalence of the virus in adult psittacines, including budgerigars, is thought to be high.

 Antemortem diagnosis is accomplished with DNA probes of cloacal swab and blood samples and virus-neutralizing antibody tests of blood samples to identify birds with previous viral exposure.
 Diagnosis in a flock setting is typically based on clinical signs, signalment, and necropsy findings.

 Gross necropsy findings in deceased chicks often include pale skeletal musculature and subcutaneous ecchymotic hemorrhages.
 The kidneys and liver are enlarged and may be pale, congested, and mottled, or have pinpoint, white foci.
 Petechial or ecchymotic hemorrhages may also be present on viscera, particularly the heart.
 The heart is sometimes enlarged and may show hydropericardium.
 Intranuclear inclusion bodies are often seen in the liver, kidneys, heart, spleen, bone marrow, uropygial gland, skin, feather follicles, etc.

 Treatment and Control of Avian Polyomavirus